handyCAPS/handystartpage/readme.md

 -------

 - Refactor code.
 This will be ongoing.
-- Automate setting up the db
 - Build a drag and drop ordering interface for the links and the categories
-- Hook up all the js through require ?
 - Make subcategories that will have their own page ?
 - Find or make a quirky and loveable drawing to be my logo
 - Get a cool sounding name that's missing a vowel